joxa/joxa/doc/install.rst

 `now from source <http://www.erlang.org>`_ or install it from the packaging system on your distribution.

+If you are using Windows, install a recent Erlang (R15B or newer), add Erlang's bin directory to your path, and drop ``joxa.cmd`` in there too.

 How to properly install your project.
 Ideally, your project should be installable via a common (simplistic) method: PyPI for Python, PEAR